 Delta-8-THC is an analogue of the common Delta-9-THC, but there are large differences between the effects.
 While Delta-8 can indeed get you high, it is about half as potent as Delta-9.
 Not only that, but it tends to produce beneficial effects without the side effects that are common with marijuana.

-Delta-8 gives a smooth experience without the paranoia and anxiety that is common with THC.
+Delta-8 gives a smooth experience without the paranoia and nervousness that is common with THC.
 It also has stronger positive effects such as:

 - Appetite Stimulant